John Bracey Jr.: African-American studies

 In 1972, Bracey became a professor at the University of Massachusetts (UMass).
 He was one of the leading professors in the fields of African American studies and U.S. History.
 Bracey helped create one of the nation's first doctoral programs in African American Studies.
 During his time at the University of Massachusetts, he was a faculty member in the W.E.B Du Bois Department of Afro-American Studies, and he also directed and chaired the African Diaspora Studies graduate certificate.

 Books that Bracey wrote and edited books include Black Nationalism in America, African American Women and the Vote: 1837-1965; African American Mosaic: A Documentary History from the Slave Trade to the Twenty-First Century (co-authored with Manisha Sinha); and SOS—Calling All Black People: a Black Arts Movement Reader (co-edited with James Smethurst and Sonia Sanchez.
 Bracey also wrote the introductions to Muhammad Ahmad's We Will Return in the Whirlwind: Black Radical Organizations 1960–1975 and the 2006 edition of Facing Reality by C. L. R. James and Grace C. Lee.

 Bracey supported student organizations, initiatives, and contributed greatly to cultural and educational life at UMass.
 His wide interests included music, particularly jazz.
 In addition to his scholarly works, he penned an award-winning essay on John Coltrane.
 At the University, Bracey sponsored tributes to Yusef Lateef and Max Roach, as well as other luminaries.

 Chair of the W.E.B Du Bois Department Yolanda Covington-Ward has said:

 "Professor Bracey was a giant in his field.
 His contributions, mentorship, and advocacy for African American Studies/Black Studies were known throughout the world.
 He was a member of our department faculty for over 50 years...an institution within himself.
 Our department has lost one of its strongest pillars."

 Death

-John Bracey, Jr. died on February 5, 2023, at the age of 81, survived by his wife and longtime partner, Ingrid Bracey, the former director of University Without Walls (University of Massachusetts Amherst).
+John Bracey, Jr. died on February 5, 2023, at the age of 81, survived by his wife, Ingrid Bracey, the former director of University Without Walls (University of Massachusetts Amherst).